A unified approach to the Behrens-Fisher problem: Abstract

 \section{Abstract}

-We revisit the two-sample Behrens--Fisher problem---testing equality of means when two normal populations have unequal, unknown variances---and derive a compact expression for the null distribution of the classical test statistic.
-The key step is a Mellin--Barnes factorization that decouples the square root of a weighted sum of independent chi-square variates, thereby collapsing a challenging two-dimensional integral to a tractable single-contour integral.
+A unified framework is presented to study the two-sample Behrens--Fisher problem---testing equality of means when two normal populations have unequal, unknown variances---and a compact expression is derived for the null distribution of the classical test statistic.
+Our new approach involves a Mellin--Barnes factorization that decouples the square root of a weighted sum of independent chi-square variates, thereby collapsing a challenging two-dimensional integral to a tractable single-contour integral.
 Closing the contour yields a residue series that terminates whenever either sample's degrees of freedom is odd.
 A complementary Euler--Beta reduction identifies the density as a Gauss hypergeometric function with explicit parameters, yielding a numerically stable form that recovers Student's $t$ under equal variances.
 Ramanujan's master theorem supplies exact inverse-power tail coefficients, which bound Lugannani--Rice saddle-point approximation errors and support reliable tail analyses.
-Our result subsumes the hypergeometric density derived by Nel {\etal}, and extends it with a concise cdf and analytic tail expansions; their algebraic special cases coincide with our truncated residue series.
-Using our derived expressions, we tabulate exact two-sided critical values over a broad grid of sample sizes and variance ratios that reveal the parameter surface on which the well-known Welch's approximation switches from conservative to liberal, quantifying its maximum size distortion.
+The proposed framework reveals why hypergeometric structure appears, why certain finite-sum cases arise, and how one can pass from the bulk of the distribution to its tails without altering the analytic framework.
+Finally, it lets us tabulate exact two-sided critical values over a broad grid of sample sizes and variance ratios that reveal the parameter surface on which the well-known Welch's approximation switches from conservative to liberal, quantifying its maximum size distortion.